Paraguay expedition: Military assessment

 The Paraguay expedition revealed worrying deficiencies in the antebellum Navy, not because of the officers and men, but owing to incompetent shore-based administration, fueled by inadequate naval budgets.
 Wrote one scholar:

 It was fortunate indeed that the American legation accomplished an acceptable settlement with the swiftness that they did.
 The serious vulnerability of the Squadron did not become known to the Paraguayans; and the military bluff of the Commodore and Commissioner was carried off with commendable skill.
 The Squadron was not faced with a test of its offensive power; in the event military action had become necessary, it is unlikely that the naval force could have accomplished its mission with much success.

 Deficiencies

 There was a critical shortage of munitions and ordnance: they would have supported a 7-hour bombardment, but not more.
 There were not enough small arms cartridges.
-The largest siege weapon — the 11-inch Dahlgren gun — could not have been used.
+The largest siege weapon — the 11-inch Dahlgren gun — could not have been used for its carriage had not arrived.
 In one assessment, the Paraguay expedition, if the negotiations had failed "would not have [had] any blockade or other military capability".

 There were serious problems in the supply of coal for the steamers.

 Seven merchant steamers were chartered, repaired at Navy yards and converted into naval vessels, with an option to buy them (which was exercised).
 In use, they were assessed unfit as war vessels:

 The flagship USS Sabine was nearly lost in a bad storm, being on her beam ends for five hours.
 Shubrick blamed a badly repaired tiller and substandard gun ports which had splintered.